tc39/proposal-measure/README.md

 ### Mixed units

 We absolutely must include mixed units in Measurement, because they're absolutely needed for Smart Units.
-We can't just include "foot-and-inch" in Smart Units and not Measurement, since that invites specifically the type of abuse of i18n tools for non-i18n purposes that we're trying to avoid with the Measure proposal
+We can't just include foot-and-inch in Smart Units and not Measurement, since that invites specifically the type of abuse of i18n tools for non-i18n purposes that we're trying to avoid with the Measure proposal